bigdata2/self-driving-car/CarND-LaneLines-P1/README.md

 **Goals**

-The goals of this project is to make a pipeline that finds lane lines on the road.
+The goal of this project is to make a pipeline that finds lane lines on the road.

 [//]: # (Image References)